Shipbuilding Market Size

 *Disclaimer: Major Players sorted in no particular order

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Increasing Trade Activities Between Countries is a Growth Driver
+Increasing Trade and Naval Activities Between Countries to Drive the Market

-There has been an increase in demand for maritime transport over the years, which has caused a subsequent rise in the number of imports and exports across the world.
-With globalization taking root in the heart of many economies, there are growing possibilities for internationally trading goods providing a superior range of available products at different price points.
-For instance:
+There is an increase in demand for maritime transport over the years, which caused a subsequent rise in the number of imports and exports across the world.
+With globalization taking root in the heart of many economies, there are growing possibilities of internationally trading goods, providing a superior range of available products at different price points.

 Such instances are aiding the growth of the shipbuilding industry.

 The shipbuilding sector is one of the major contributors to the GDP of the countries in the manufacturing sector.
 India currently includes 28 shipyards, six of which are run by the Central Public Sector, two by state governments, and 20 by private companies.
 The Federation of Indian Export Organizations (FIEO) is also advocating for shipbuilding industry reforms.